Covid-19 – am I allowed to move home? Q&A

 A: Yes although you should try and do as much packing as you can yourself, clean your belongings before they are handled on moving day and leave all internal doors open.
 Observe social distancing at all times and do not provide refreshments.

-Moving house is said to be one of life’s most stressful events and the current situation could potentially make it even more so.
+Moving house is said to be one of life’s most stressful events and the current situation with the COVID-19 pandemic could potentially make it even more so.
 Our expert team of property lawyers are here to assist and can provide you with the support and guidance you need at every stage of your conveyancing transaction, call 01206 700113 or email [email protected].